 Artist book | multi-part work | 2026

-A testimony-based artist book that translates the accounts of Ukrainian children rescued from Russian captivity through poetic condensation, typographic intervention, and archival process, with initial release of Vol, 1 presented at CODEX 2026.
+A testimony-based artist book translating accounts by Ukrainian children rescued from Russian captivity.
+The work operates through poetic condensation, typographic intervention, and archival process.

 Artist book | First issued 2019 · Revised edition 2025